sarahconnollybristol/cs-uob.github.io/README.md

 # Year 4, Teaching Block 1

-MEng and MSci CS students take four of the following units in year 4.
-The rules are the same as for year 3: two units assessed by 20CP coursework in-term, two units assessed in January at 10CP each.
+MEng and MSci CS students take five of the following units in year 4.
+The rules are the same as for year 3: two units assessed in-term at 15 CP each, three units assessed in January at 10 CP each.
 Some units only offer a January assessment option.

 | Title                                           | Teaching  | In-term   | January   | Unit page | Catalogue Page |